Jiheui/ARTeam/README.md

 ## Client’s Vision and Objectives
+Design a complete AR Reader that could be pushed to the market and be used by government agencies.

 ## Vision :
 To provide efficient, user-friendly and environmentally friendly medium to provide information for users by utilising AR technology.